RPI-ACM-W/rpi-acm-w.github.io/_source/_posts/2015-11-05-general-body-meeting2.md

 ---

 Join us on November 5th at 7pm in Lally 104 for our second general body meeting of the semester.
-We will also be holding an informal tech talk on a topic of your choice!
+We will also be holding an informal tech talk on UNIX Command Line Tools.
-Vote [here](http://goo.gl/forms/UZhirf5qe7) then join us Thursday!
+Make sure you bring your laptop (please have cygwin installed if you're using Windows)!